 The odds are that one day you’ll find yourself as a patient in the hospital.
 Things happen.
 Illness.
 Accident.
 Injury.
 Chances are “hospital admission” isn’t penciled into your daily planner, either.
-If you find yourself unexpectedly admitted to the hospital, the likelihood is you started as a patient in the emergency department.
-So what should you expect when you are the patient?
+If you find yourself unexpectedly admitted to the hospital, the likelihood is that you’ll start as a patient in the emergency department.
+So what should you expect when you’re admitted to the hospital?

 First, let’s just squash the first myth of the emergency room – it is nothing like it is on TV.
 Brought in by ambulance or walk in the main ER doors – you’ll be triaged in the same way.
 Triage?
 What does this even mean?
 It is how the ER staff determines which order a patient is seen based on how serious their symptoms or condition is.

 If you walk into the ER front desk, you’ll first be seen in a triage room where they will take a set of vital signs (blood pressure, temperature, pulse, oxygen level, and respiration rate) and then later be placed in an ER room for further care.
 You might have to wait back in the waiting room until an ER room is available.
 Arriving via ambulance may get you directly into an ER room, but it also can get you directly onto a cot in the hallway.

 Depending on what reason, or chief complaint, that brings you into the emergency room, determines the next steps:

 - If you are having a cardiac concern (chest pain, heart attack, racing or irregular heart rate), respiratory distress (severe trouble breathing, difficulty even speaking) or almost unable to stay awake (altered level of consciousness) anticipate having a lot of people attending to you all at once.

 - Expect to be undressed and placed in a gown.
 Not just “take off your shirt and put this gown on” but “take off all your clothing and put this gown on”.
 Don’t worry, the ER has blankets.